 - Don’t add salt to the baby’s food because the kidneys can’t tolerate it.

-- You can add little sugar to the food but don’t make it too sugary.
+- You can add a little sugar to the food but don’t make it too sugary.
 Give fruits with natural sugars but not ice creams, sugary custards, biscuits or sweets that can harm the baby’s developing teeth.

 Some Interesting Recipes for Homemade Snacks for Your Nine Month Baby